Eric Cole (British Army officer)

-Major-General Eric Stuart Cole (10 February 1906 – 19 December 1992) was a senior British Army officer and telecommunications expert.
+Major-General Eric Stuart Cole, (10 February 1906 – 19 December 1992) was a senior British Army officer and telecommunications expert.
 He saw active service in the Second World War, with his most important contribution being the planning of communications for the invasion of Normandy.
 He continued his army career after the war, ultimately holding the post of director of telecommunications at the War Office.

 He was also a cricketer of county-standard, who played for Kent County Cricket Club during the 1938 English cricket season.
-A right-handed batsman and right-arm medium pace bowler, he played ten first-class matches in all, and also represented an Egypt side.
+A right-handed batsman and right-arm medium pace bowler, he played ten first-class matches in all, and also represented Egypt.

 Personal life and army career

 Born in Malta in 1906, where his father was then stationed as bandmaster of the Royal Sussex Regiment, Cole was educated at Dover Grammar School for Boys and Royal Military Academy Sandhurst.
 On graduation from Sandhurst in 1925, he was commissioned as a second lieutenant in the Royal Signal Corps on 3 September, and posted to Egypt, his early career also included time in Palestine, before being promoted to lieutenant on 3 September 1927.

 During these first postings he joined a group exploring the deserts of the Middle East.
 In 1934 he designed a transceiver that enabled an expedition consisting of two cars taking a 1500-mile trip across the Western Desert and Libyan Sand Sea to remain in daily contact with their base at Abbassia.
 The techniques developed during this and similar expeditions would later be taken up by British Forces in the North African campaign, particularly by the Long Range Desert Group (LRDG), and helped to give them an edge over their Axis counterparts.

 He took and passed the examinations for promotion to captain in October 1934, but was not actually promoted until 3 September 1936.
 In 1938 he was Major-General Bernard Montgomery's chief signal officer in the 8th Division Signals, operating against Arab terrorists in northern Palestine during the Arab revolt in Palestine.

 On 1 March 1939, he was appointed adjutant of 1st Infantry Division's Signals.
 The unit was part of the British Expeditionary Force (BEF) sent to France on the outbreak of the Second World War.
 Shortly before the main German offensive he became acting deputy chief signal officer to I Corps (and an acting major).
 During the evacuation from Dunkirk he commanded the signals party which remained with the Corps HQ until it was finally evacuated, managing to keep communications open most of the time, despite only having one wireless detachment, five despatch riders and two linemen; he was wounded on the evacuation beach.
 The Corps chief signal officer recommended him for a decoration, initially the Military Cross, which was then downgraded to an MBE, but in the end Cole only received a Mention in dispatches.